krisztianpinter/aws-lambda-concise-writeup/aws_lambda_concise_writeup.md

 not going to list here, just include the link to the [documentation](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html).

+If you need larger files than you are allowed to upload, you can download them from s3 from within the function code.
+For example, you can download database files, machine learning models or binaries.
+S3 is pretty fast, you can easily download several hundred megabytes within a second or two.
+Of course, you would put the download code in the initialization part.

+You can also pull files from the internet.
+Use the `urllib3` Python module, as `curl` and `wget` are not available.

 # Under the hood

 This is not a complete description, just the gist of it.
 More details are